veikman/ovid/README.md

 OneWayProcessor('(b)', f).sub('abc')  # Returns 'abbbc'
 ```

-As you can see, the regex matches `b` and identifies it as a group, which
+The regex `(b)` matches the letter `b` and identifies it as a group.
+As you can
-Ovid passes to the function we have defined.
-The function does not
+see, Ovid passes that group to the function we have defined.
+The function does
-receive the match object.
+not receive the match object.

 A slightly more meaningful example follows, using a different Ovid class,
 through a decorator.